India's 1st IRDAI Approved Insurance Web Aggregator

 Travel Advice & Protection

 Zika virus is affecting people in 20 countries including Central and South America, according to US Centers for Disease Control.
-Indian Medical Association has issued advisory, urging pregnant women not to travel to 14 countries in Central and South America including:
+Indian Medical Association has issued an advisory, urging pregnant women not to travel to 14 countries in Central and South America including:

 • Brazil